hacker3983/maud-player/README.md

 # maud-player
-A Music Audio Player Written In C.
+Maud is a Cross Platform Music Audio Player Application Written In C.

 **Note: This project is still under development**